 We have a number of policies in place that we believe promote our culture and expected behaviours which accord with the Act's objectives.
 The policies are clearly set out in our Employee Handbook and are made available in full on our intranet site.
 Our human resource policies include:

 - Anti-bribery policy and guidelines

 - Equal opportunities and diversity policy

 - Code of Conduct & Business Ethics

 - Health and safety policy

 - Whistleblowing policy and confidential hotline

 - Bullying and harassment policy

 - Grievance procedure

 Recruitment and training:

 Our culture is maintained and communicated through a robust recruitment and induction process with all employees being aware of the high standards of behaviour expected as set out in our Employee Handbook and policies.

-Our recruitment and induction processes continued throughout 2022.
+Our recruitment and induction processes continued throughout 2023.
 All new starters are required to complete compulsory training within their probation period which includes a section on modern slavery.
 These e-training courses must be completed to pass probation.

-Measures taken with our supply chain to minimise the risk of modern slavery

-Adopting strong ethical values and procedures which are aligned to the Act's objectives allows us to reinforce our expectations, at the same time ensuring procedures are in place to mitigate any potential issues.
+Measures taken with our supply chain to minimise the risk of modern slavery Adopting strong ethical values and procedures, which are aligned to the Act's objectives allows us to reinforce our expectations, at the same time ensuring procedures are in place to mitigate any potential issues.
 Construction supply chain:

-Before the selection and appointment of any main contractor, their compliance with the requirements of the Act is checked and confirmed.
-Our risk assessment has identified that the greatest risk of modern slavery occurring is within the sub-contractor and construction supply chain rather than the main contractor operations which are more management related.
+Before the selection and appointment of any main contractor, their compliance with the requirements of the Act is checked.
+Our risk assessment has identified that the greatest risk of modern slavery occurring is within the subcontractor and construction supply chain rather than the main contractor operations, which are more management related.
 On this basis, we expect our main contractors to conduct due diligence within their supply chains to ensure that the risk of modern slavery or human trafficking occurring is checked and minimised.
+Our Tier I construction contractors are required as part of their quarterly updates to provide updates on their site specific modern slavery procedures.
 Property management suppliers: